 You can’t do Halloween without a pumpkin or two.
 Helping kids carve one is a fun activity to get stuck into.
 Once you’ve cut out the face for your pumpkin with a carving set, get the little ones to cover it in glitter and stickers.
 Painting pumpkins is another fun way to make your Jack O’Lanterns stand out on your street.
 The main thing is to let their creativity run wild!
 For more DIY Halloween decoration tips, ideas and inspo, read our blog here.

 For your balloons, this amazing Halloween Balloon Arch, Cobweb Balloons and Blood Print Balloons will all put the frighteners on your guests.

 Halloween is a great excuse to get dressed up, so have a box of easy accessories at hand for your family and guests.
 We’ve got witches' hats, bat wing hairband and a sequin pumpkin mask, plus a variety of non-Halloween specific themed outfits.

 Film fright night

 Film night is always a guaranteed winner for a stay-at-home party.
-Pick a family friendly movie to settle down in front of: the Hotel Transylvania series (Netflix), the adaptation of Room on a Broom (iPlayer) and Wallace and Gromit: The Curse of the Were-Rabbit (Netflix) are all great fun.
-For an all-time classic, ET (Amazon Prime) is the one to choose, and older kids will absolutely love the original Ghostbusters (Amazon Prime).
-You’ll need some popcorn, of course, and these popcorn boxes
+Pick a family friendly movie to settle down in front of.
+Our favourites are Hotel Transylvania 4, the adaptation of Room on a Broom or an all-time classic, ET (Amazon Prime) is the one to choose, and older kids will absolutely love the original Ghostbusters.